Frequently asked questions

 What will happen during my first treatment

-To gain a thorough understanding of your main complaint, general health and lifestyle, you will be asked a series of questions surrounding current symptoms, medical history, sleep, digestion, and emotional wellbeing.
-Your pulses will be taken on both wrists and your tongue with be examined.
+To gain a thorough understanding of your main complaint, general health and lifestyle, you will be asked a series of questions surrounding current symptoms, medical history, sleep, digestion, and emotional wellbeing (conducted by telephone or Skype during Covid Pandemic) Your pulses will be taken on both wrists and your tongue with be examined.
 Depending on your complaint, specific areas of your body may be palpated for muscle tension or pain.
 You may be asked to change into a gown prior to treatment, although many commonly used acupuncture points are found on the lower arms and legs so its helpful to wear loose fitting clothing.

 Based on all the information you have provided, the practitioner will make a diagnosis and put together your treatment plan, which may include lifestyle and dietary advice as well as acupuncture.
 Your practitioner will use very fine single-use pre-sterilised needles to stimulate specific acupuncture points on your body.